krishaamer/green-filter-research/research/literature/fintech.md

 ## Economics {#economics}

-The first 2 decades of the 21st century has seen a flurry of new economic thinking, often terms as ***New Economics***, looking for avenues to challenge, improve, or upgrade capitalism to match our current environmental, social, and technological situation.
-Some of these include behavioral economics, regenerative capitalism, doughnut economics, ecological economics, degrowth economics, attention economics, gift economics, intent economics, as well as many others.
+The first two decades of the 21st century have seen a flurry of new economic thinking, looking to challenge, improve or upgrade capitalism to match our current environmental, social, and technological situation, often called ***New Economics.*** Some of these include behavioral economics, regenerative capitalism, doughnut economics, ecological economics, blue economics, degrowth, attention economy, gift economy, intent economy, and others.
+There’s no lack of books on changing capitalism, which goes to show there’s readership for these ideas.
+But I’m not about to build a new economic theory as part of my thesis on design, so I’ll focus on the parts of economic theory I believe are relevant to designing for sustainability.

--   There’s a trend of new economic thinking.
-There’s a series of authors under the “New Economics” banner, blue economics, , There are many suggestions for upgrading capitalism.
-There’s no lack of books on changing capitalism.
-New Economics propose all sorts of new ideas, Donut Economy, Degrowth, Re The Progress Principle is a term coined by Teresa Amabile and Steven Kramer, says people like to see the number go up.
-Amabile and Kramer (2011)

 #### New Metrics {#new-metrics}